NextronSystems/thunderstormAPI/README.md

                         Exclude pattern (can be used multiple times) -i INCLUDE [INCLUDE ...], --include INCLUDE [INCLUDE ...]
-                        Include pattern (can be used multiple times) -n threads, --threads threads
+                        Include pattern (can be used multiple times) -l lookback, --lookback lookback
+                        Only submit files created or modified within the last X seconds -n threads, --threads threads
                         Number of threads
   -m minimum-level, --min_level minimum-level